 Most banking websites allow you to activate a feature called "remember your password" when you log in via the Internet.
 You can then skip several layers of security the next time you log in since the bank recognises your computer’s IPv4 address - a unique identifier for each Internet connection.

-Malware is a tool that hackers use to imitate your IPv4 address so they can gain access to your bank account.
+But malware is a tool that hackers use to imitate your IPv4 address so they can gain access to your bank account.
 Often you don't even know that they have control over your bank account.
-It’s best to disable the “remember your computer” feature.
+For this reason, it’s best to disable the “remember your computer” feature.

 Beware of social engineering